-Student or Staff (print clear nrly)
+Student or Staff (prin nt clearly)

-Student or Staff (signature .)
+Student or Staff (sign nature)

 Date

 User circle one: I am 18 or older I am under 18

-If I am signing this Policy to abide by this Policy. when I am under 18, I u anderstand that when I turn 18, this Policy will continue to be in effect and I agree
+If I am signing this I and I agree to abide • 8, I understand that when I turn 18, this Policy will continue to be in effect

-the above minor, I have re District's Acceptable Use a Internet.
-I understand that is impossible for the Schooresponsibility for abiding a School District and the Intaccess against all claims, a access to such networks of child's or ward's use of his parents or guardians of sad, understand and agree and Internet Safety Poliaccess is being provide of to restrict access to all by the Policy.
-I am there ternet Provider that provide amages, losses and cost in his or her violation of the or her access account it students or guests who are under 18 years of age.
-As the parent or legal guardian of the that my child or ward shall comply with the terms of the Cole R-I School by for the student's access to the School District's computer network and the dot to the students for educational purposes only.
-However, I also understand that it I offensive and controversial materials and understand my child's or ward's effore signing this Policy and agree to indemnify and hold harmless the School, the rides the opportunity to the School District for computer network and Internet ats, of whatever kind, that may result from my child's or ward's use of his or her the foregoing Policy.
-Further, I accept full responsibility for supervision of my f and when such access is not in the School District's network and the Internet.
+guardian of the above Cole R-I School Discomputer network at only.
+However, I also materials and unders and agree to indemn opportunity to the Scof whatever kind, the violation of the foregher access account if d by parents or guardians to minor, I have read, under trict's Acceptable Use and the Internet.
+I understand understand that it is imputand my child's or ward's ify and hold harmless the chool District for compute at may result from my child going Policy.
+Further, I acceptand when such access is of students or guests who are under 18 years of age.
+As the parent or legal erstand and agree that my child or ward shall comply with the terms of the Internet Safety Policy for the student's access to the School District's and that access is being provided to the students for educational purposes ossible for the School to restrict access to all offensive and controversial responsibility for abiding by the Policy.
+I am therefore signing this Policy School, the School District and the Internet Provider that provides the er network and Internet access against all claims, damages, losses and costs, ld's or ward's use of his or her access to such networks or his or her cept full responsibility for supervision of my child's or ward's use of his or not in the School setting.
+I hereby give permission for my child or ward to ict to access the School District's network and the Internet.

-Parent or Guardian (print clearly)
+Parent or Guardian ( print clearly)

-Parent or Guardian (signat ture)
+Parent or Guardian ( signature)

 Date